codatio/codat-docs/docs/auth-flow/customize/customize-link.md

 :::tip Banking integrations in the auth flow

 You should only enable one of the banking integrations at a time.
-This ensures optimal use of Hosted or Embedded Link, as each banking integration is [represented differently](/integrations/banking/overview#banking-integrations-in-the-authorization-flow) in the auth flow.
+This ensures optimal use of Link or Hosted Link, as each banking integration is [represented differently](/integrations/banking/overview#banking-integrations-in-the-authorization-flow) in the auth flow.
 :::

 ### Retries